pingcap/blog/tidb-in-iqiyi.md

 title: 'Always Fun, Always On: How TiDB Helps iQiyi Deliver Streaming Videos'
 author: ['Boshuai Zhu']
 date: 2018-10-18
 summary: As our business grew exponentially, we were overwhelmed trying to handle the mounting data until we found TiDB, a MySQL-compatible NewSQL hybrid transactional and analytical processing (HTAP) database, built and supported by PingCAP.
 Now we no longer worry about data volume and can bring high-quality entertainment services to our users with more confidence than before.
 tags: ['TiDB', 'Success Story']
 categories: ['MySQL Scalability']
 url: /success-stories/tidb-in-iqiyi/
 customer: iQiyi
 customerCategory: Internet
+logo: /images/blog/customers/iqiyi-logo.png
 ---

 **Industry:** Media and Entertainment